BrainSpawnInfosphere/wiic_twist/README.md

 ## Changes

+**Sep 2012** Wiic is now a homebrew rosdep requirement.
+Current wiic has an issue with Mountain Lion and doesn't connect to wiimote ... working issue.

 **Jan 2011** Modified example code and ported to ROS.
 Compiles and works under OS X 10.6.6 and ROS Diamondback